-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS June 7, 2012
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS June 5, 2013

-Notice is hereby given that the Annual Meeting of Shareholders of Universal Health Realty Income Trust (the "Trust") will be held on Thursday, June 7, 2012 at 10:00 a.m., at the offices of the Trust, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania for the following purposes:
+Notice is hereby given that the Annual Meeting (the "Annual Meeting") of Shareholders of Universal Health Realty Income Trust (the "Trust") will be held on Wednesday, June 5, 2013 at 10:00 a.m., at the offices of the Trust, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania for the following purposes:

-- (1) the election by our shareholders of two Class II Trustees, to serve for a term of three years, until the annual election of Trustees in the year 2015 and the election and qualification of their successors; - (2) to conduct an advisory (nonbinding) vote to approve named executive officer compensation; and - (3) to transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) the election by our shareholders of two Class III Trustees, to serve for a term of three years, until the annual election of Trustees in the year 2016 and the election and qualification of their successors; - (2) to conduct an advisory (nonbinding) vote to approve named executive officer compensation; - (3) to act upon a shareholder proposal regarding majority voting in trustee elections, if such proposal is properly brought before the meeting; and - (4) to transact such other business as may properly come before the meeting or any adjournment thereof.

-You are entitled to vote at the Annual Meeting only if you were a shareholder of record at the close of business on April 9, 2012.
+You are entitled to vote at the Annual Meeting only if you were a shareholder of record at the close of business on April 9, 2013.
 You are cordially invited to attend the Annual Meeting in person.